nandometzger/Marigold/README.md

 ### ⚙️ Inference settings

-- The inference script by default will resize the input images and resize back to the original resolution.
+- The inference script by default will resize the input images and resize them back to the original resolution.

-  - `--resize_to_max_res`: The maximum edge length of resized input image.
+  - `--resize_to_max_res`: The maximum edge length of the resized input image.
 Default: 768.
   - `--not_resize_input`: If given, will not resize the input image.
   - `--not_resize_output`: If given, will not resize the output image back to the original resolution.
 Only valid without `--not_resize_input` option.

-- Trade-offs between **accuracy** and **speed** (for both options, larger value results in more accurate results at the cost of slower inference speed.)
+- Trade-offs between **accuracy** and **speed** (for both options, a larger value results in more accurate results at the cost of slower inference speed.)

   - `--n_infer`: Number of inference passes to be ensembled.
 Default: 10.
   - `--denoise_steps`: Number of diffusion denoising steps of each inference pass.
 Default: 10.

+- Other arguments

   - `--disable_xformers`: Disable efficient transformer on GPUs without Tensor Cores.
   - `--batch_size`: Batch size of repeated inference.
-Default: None (determin automatically).
+Default: None (automatically determined).
   - `--seed`: Random seed, can be set to ensure reproducibility.
 Default: None (using current time as random seed).
   - `--depth_cmap`: Colormap used to colorize the depth prediction.
 Default: Spectral.

-- The model cache directory can be controlled by environment variable `HF_HOME`, for example:
+- The model cache directory can be controlled by the environment variable `HF_HOME`, for example:

     ```bash
     export HF_HOME=$(pwd)/checkpoint